yuanbei/Nars-Wiki/Truth-Value:-Definition-and-Examples.md

 ### Definition

 One of most crucial metrics in OpenNARS is **truth value** that shows the degree of believe of given statement and is based on **evidence** collected from prior inferences or input.
-There are three types of evidence: positive, negative and total evidence:
+There are three amounts of evidence: positive, negative and total evidence:

-_Positive evidence_ is the number that shows number of events that supports given statement.
+_Positive evidence_ is the number that shows the number of events that supports the given statement.

-_Negative evidence_ is the number that shows number of events that contradicts given statement.
+_Negative evidence_ is the number that shows the number of events that contradicts the given statement.

-_Total evidence_ is sum of positive and negative evidence.
+_Total evidence_ is the sum of positive and negative evidence.

 Consider an example: for the statement "raven is black" system encounters 9 ravens that are actually black and 1 that is white.
 Then positive evidence will be 9, negative evidence will be 1 and total evidence will be 10.